efwe/123k.pl/content/posts/geo-location-sse-stream.md

 You can find the first test-results on my new static site [123k.work](https://123k.work).
+I use the popular Vue framework there - but instead of rapid prototyping I lose myself in details and already wasted hours for basic stuff _in which I am fundamentally not interested_ :-) So you can check my humble copy and paste efforts at the [project on github](https://github.com/efwe/wazka.123k.pl)

 [^1]: Actually I was forced to use Linux, because the Java 11 port for freeBSD is not 100% ready yet.